outdreamer/build-a-cure/docs/tasks/solution_workflows.md

           - problem interaction functions are variables of the solution automation workflow
             - problem interface functions can be changed to use a different workflow
           - these problem interaction functions are connecting functions between the primary problem-solving intent which is a general intent of 'solve the problem', primary core functions like 'apply, build, change, derive', problem-solution interaction structures like 'neutralize problem by finding interactive contradicting structure' and solution structures like 'a prediction function' or 'a set of steps to produce a solution for this problem type'

-    - apply attribute structures of problem/solution components to identify components like errors/solutions
-      - attributes of solutions/problems can be used to identify error types & causes of errors
-        - if something is unnecessary (not required), it is likely to produce more errors than something that is required
-        - if something is highly variable, it is likelier to produce errors than more constant structures
-        - if something is inefficient, it is likelier to produce errors than structures that are efficient
-        - if something is not aligned with an interacting structure, it is likelier to produce errors than alignments (mismatches, imbalances, incompleteness)
-        - if something is highly connective/interactive, it is likelier to produce errors bc it introduces other error-increasing structures like variability
-        - if something is reusable, it is likely to be useful, so it has more attributes of a solution than of a problem

     - apply changes to usage/application variables of an interface to generate & optimize solution automation workflows & interface queries implementing them
       - different versions of an interface can be used in place of the entire interface, just like different formats of an interface can be applied instead of the whole interface